pixelated/website/README.md

 pixelated-project.github.io
 ===========================

-You can run the Jekyll site locallly with the `run_site.sh` script.
+You can run the Jekyll site locally with the `run_site.sh` script.
 This requires Jekyll.

     gem install jekyll
     ./run_site.sh